AIMP3 script: Reports

 REPORT_ZPL

-The entry point REPORT_ZPL is used to start a process after the ZPL-report has been printed.
+The REPORT_ZPL entry point is used to start a process after the ZPL report has been printed.
 This entry point is executed just after the print order sent to the client (or the server).
-In the case of a print/file, it can be used to start a process on the generated file...
+In the case of a print or file, it can be used to start a process on the generated file.

 Context and operating mode